 I don’t agree with my claim decision, what can I do?

 You can call the person who sent your decision letter to talk about why you don't agree and share any additional information.
 The person will listen to your concerns and review any new information that you provide.
 If you still don't agree, you can use the Intent to Object form to provide any new information that might change the decision.
-Once completed you can upload the form in the online service.
+Once completed you can submit the form and, if needed, track the status of your appeal in the online service.

 Why can’t I see my claim information anymore?